Blanca-Serrano-Torres/Economic-Analysis-S-P-500-and-State-Unemployment-Trends-Visualization/README.md

      economies are more affecetd by macroeconomic factors, such as inflation and the higher cost of living, than central U.S. states.

-## Unemployment vs Labor Force Participation
+## Unemployment vs Labor Force Participation - California
 This graph shows California's unemployment and participation ratesover time:

    - Unemployment Trends: California's unemployment rate peaked around early 2020,